microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 String getJvmErgonomicsProfile()
 ```

-The value may also be obtained through the `MBeanServerConnection.getAttribute` method, with the name `JvmErgonomicsProfile`, to allow the back-porting of this feature to older versions of OpenJDK:
+The value may also be obtained through the `MBeanServerConnection.getAttribute` method, with the name `JvmErgonomicsProfile`:

 ```java
 MBeanServerConnection mBeanServerConnection = ...